-- (f) The recently enacted federal Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) requires the evaluation of the economic development impacts of transportation plans by the Department of Transportation and regional transportation planning agencies. - (g) Current planning models and analytical techniques used for making transportation infrastructure decisions and for air quality planning should be enhanced to better assess the effects of policy choices, such as encouraging more compact residential development patterns, expanding transit service and accessibility, creating more walkable communities with housing, retail, and commercial development, and implementing economic incentives and disincentives such as tolls, transit pricing, and parking charges. - (e) Current planning models and analytical techniques used for making transportation infrastructure decisions and for air quality planning should be able to assess the effects of policy choices, such as residential development patterns, expanded transit service and accessibility, the walkability of communities, and the use of economic incentives and disincentives such as tolls, transit pricing, and parking charges. - SEC.
-2. Section 14522.1 is added to the Government Code, to read: - 14522.1. (a) The commission, in consultation with the State Air Resources Board, shall adopt guidelines for the disbursement of state transportation funding related to the travel use of travel demand models used in the development of regional transportation plans by regional transportation planning agencies designated pursuant to Section 29532.
-The preparation of the guidelines shall include the formation of an advisory committee that shall include representatives of the regional transportation planning agencies, the department, organizations knowledgeable in the creation and use of travel demand models, and organizations concerned with the impacts of transportation investments on communities and the environment.
-The commission shall hold two workshops on the guidelines, one in northern california and one in Southern
+- (d) In addition, vehicles account for 50 percent of air pollution in California and percent of its consumption of petroleum.
+Changes in land use and transportation policy will provide significant assistance to California's goals to implement the federal and state Clean Air Acts and to reduce its dependence on petroleum. - (e) Current planning models and analytical techniques used for making transportation infrastructure decisions and for air quality planning should be able to assess the effects of policy choices, such as residential development patterns, expanded transit service and accessibility, the walkability of communities, and the use of economic incentives and disincentives. - SEC.
+2. Section 14522.1 is added to the Government Code, to read: - 14522.1. (a) (1) The commission, in consultation with the State Air Resources Board, shall adopt guidelines for the use of travel demand models used in the development of regional transportation plans by regional transportation planning agencies designated pursuant to Section 29532 for (A) federally designated metropolitan planning organizations, (B) county transportation agencies in areas that have been designated as nonattainment areas under the federal Clean Air Act, and (C) in the Counties of Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura, the agency described in Section 130004 of the Public Utilities Code. - (2) The preparation of the guidelines shall include the formation of an advisory committee that shall include representatives of the regional transportation planning agencies, the department, organizations knowledgeable in the creation and use of travel demand models, local governments, and organizations concerned with the impacts of transportation investments on communities and the environment.
+The commission shall hold two workshops on the guidelines, one in northern California and one in southern California.

-1 California.
 The workshops shall be incorporated into regular commission meetings.